WWX-Team/imw/ruby/README.md

 # METHODS

+var.doc

 var.crop(
       xsize : int = "image width"
       ysize : int = "image height"
         )
 # Crop the image and return/save the result

+var.pack(
+        )
+# Return the .imw savecode of the current imw object

+var.unpack(
+      code : Imw.pack()
+        )
+# Update an imw with a .imw savecode

 ```